nxp-pro-support/zephyr-start/readme.md

 This repository constains a simple example of a zephyr application as a west manifest file.

+This approach allows new developers to setup an application with minimal effort.
+The manifest file will pull in a copy of zephyr and another libraries/repos specified in the west.yml.

+This manifest references a sample module/library repository as an example of how to structure a libraries that can be shared between multiple applications.

 Some background on Zephyr workspaces and west manifest files.

 https://docs.zephyrproject.org/latest/develop/application/index.html